MilesShelton/milesshelton.github.io/pqb_eqa/readme.md

 <br><br><br>
 This is the repository for the dataset and dataset generator used in the paper "Grounded, or a Good Guesser?
 A Per-Question Balanced Dataset to Separate Blind from Grounded Models for Embodied Question Answering"

 This tool can be used to build environments in Minecraft from a collection of prebuilt corners dynamically.
+Currently it is capable of generating 891 unique environments.

 ## Bibtex
 ```bibtex